RustFestEU/blog.rustfest.eu/_posts/2019-08-14-pre-post-conf-events-sustainable-train-travels.md

 ## The travel to Barcelona

-Now let us look at some examples we came up as a guidline:
+Now let us look at some examples we came up as a guideline:
 ![Some train routes](/assets/posts/barcelona/train-map.png)
 <p class="smallprint" markdown="1">Map credit [OpenStreetMap](https://osm.org)</p>